berkeceylan/Gunnleif-Vault/401/CS408/Transport Layer.md

 			- ACK for a new segment with the same seq. number
 		- Sequence number space must be large enough in order not to cycle within maximum lifetime of a segment
 	- Case2: Duplicate received after closing connection
+		- Solution: having sequence numbers in connection establishment and using distant initial sequence numbers in adjacent connections
 - **Flow control:**
+	- Credit allocation scheme is robust and flexible
+		- it is possible to increase credit without ack
+			- after (AN = i, W = j)
+			- send (AN = i, W = k), k > j
+		- it is possible to ack without extra credit
+			- after (AN = i, W = j)
+			- send (AN = i + m, W = j - m)
+			- m = acknowledged segment length
+	- Lost ACK/CREDIT is not a problem
+		- future ACKs resynchronize the protocol
+		- lost ack causes timeout and retransmission -> retransmission triggers ack
+	- Possible deadlock:
+	- receiver temporarily closes window with AN=i, W=0
+	- later reopens with AN=i, W=j, but this is lost
+	- Sender thinks window is still closed, receiver thinks it is open
+	- Solution: window timer
+		- timer employed for each outgoing ACK/CREDIT segment
+		- timer expires if no new ACK/CREDIT segments are sent within the timeout period
+		- if timer expires, retransmit the previous ACK/CREDIT segment
 - **Connection establishment:**
+	- Two way handshake
+		- A sends SYN, B replies with SYN
+		- Lost SYN handled by retransmissions via some timers
+		- May cause to duplicate SYNs -> Ignore duplicate SYNs once connected
+		- Delayed data segments can cause connection problems
+		- **Obsolete Data Segment Problem:**
+			- -------need editing-------
+			- **Issue**: There is a potential problem where data segments from an old connection might be confused with segments from a new connection if they happen to have overlapping sequence numbers.
+			- **Solution**: To prevent this, the first segment number of the new connection must be significantly different from the last segment number of the previous connection.
+This is to ensure there is no overlap, and old data segments are clearly identifiable as obsolete.
+		- **Obsolete SYN Problem:**
+			- -------need editing-------
+			- **Issue**: A similar problem to the data segment issue, where a SYN segment from an old connection attempt could be delayed and then mistakenly appear to initiate a new connection.
+			- **Solution**: Acknowledgments (ACKs) should include the SYN number i from the request plus 1 (AN=i+1).
+This helps to ensure that the acknowledgment is for the correct SYN segment.
+			- Three way handshake
 - **Connection termination:**